Mercado Pago Review

 Compliance Context

 PCI DSS Level 1 covers card data handling.
-Payment-institution licenses across each country: Brazil Central Bank Instituição de Pagamento since 2019, Argentina BCRA registered virtual wallet (PSPCP) with full banking license filed in 2024, Mexico CNBV IFPE.
-KYC runs auto on a tiered model around national IDs (CPF in Brazil, CUIT in Argentina, RFC in Mexico) — document capture, liveness, facematch built in-house.
+Payment-institution licenses across each country: a Brazil Central Bank Instituição de Pagamento since 2019, an Argentina BCRA registered virtual wallet (PSPCP) with a full banking license filed in 2024, a Mexico CNBV IFPE.
+KYC runs auto on a tiered model around national IDs (CPF in Brazil, CUIT in Argentina, RFC in Mexico): document capture, liveness and facematch built in-house.
 No public KYC vendor named (no Sumsub, no Onfido, no Jumio).
-For Brazilian Bets operators, Mercado Pago enforces the SPA/MF rule that Pix account names must match bettor registered ID, blocking the parents'-credentials use case regulators flagged repeatedly.
-Fraud prevention is proprietary ML running on the cross-merchant transaction graph of the entire Mercado Libre ecosystem — they see signals no standalone PSP sees.
+For Brazilian Bets operators, Mercado Pago enforces the SPA/MF rule that Pix account names must match the bettor's registered ID, blocking the parents'-credentials use case regulators flagged repeatedly.
+Fraud prevention is proprietary ML running on the cross-merchant transaction graph of the entire Mercado Libre ecosystem, so they see signals no standalone PSP sees.
 3DS2 supported.
-Chargeback liability sits with the merchant on cards (standard), but Pix and boleto have no chargeback mechanism by design — final settlement on confirmation, structurally lower exposure than card-heavy stacks.
+Chargeback liability sits with the merchant on cards (standard), but Pix and boleto have no chargeback mechanism by design, with final settlement on confirmation, structurally lower exposure than card-heavy stacks.

 About Mercado Pago: Company Background